harmony-one/h/progress/frank-egloff.md

 ---

+2025 Q4 planning

+I will upgrade the backtesting script to minute-level data granularity to match the production bot's monitoring frequency.
+The main challenge will be finding reliable data sources that provide minute-basis pricing and liquidity data, as current sources limit our granularity.
+This alignment is essential since the bot's 10-minute monitoring (potentially moving to 1-minute) captures price movements that hourly backtesting misses, affecting strategy validation accuracy.

+I will develop a position analysis tool to research market participant behavior through tokenId tracking and transaction analysis.
+The tool will examine rebalancing patterns, range preferences, gas costs, and timing mechanisms used by various wallets in the ecosystem.
+This will provide insights for optimizing our own strategies and understanding market dynamics based on comprehensive position lifecycle data and performance metrics.

+---

 2025 Q3 Review (19.5 hours)

 In Q3 2025, I focused on Aerodrome [backtesting system refinement](https://github.com/harmony-one/portfolio-manager/pull/36) and validation against production data.
 I discovered and implemented the Defilab backtesting methodology using feeGrowthGlobal0X128 accumulators for precise fee calculations, eliminating hardcoded concentration multipliers.
 I refactored the position class to be pool-agnostic using token0/token1 calculations across different Uniswap and Aerodrome pools, handling cases where the base token could be in either token position.
 I implemented liquidity unit calculations to replicate pool contract feeGrowthInside calculations for positions and resolved critical bugs including tick calculation inconsistencies between protocols.